tuokri/rs2-weapon-damage-analysis/README.md

 # rs2simulator

-# ALPHA VERSION - WORK IN PROGRESS
+# BETA VERSION - WORK IN PROGRESS

 Data visualization app for the Rising Storm 2: Vietnam video game.
 Features accurate simulation of in-engine physics projectiles in the browser,